- Literature Downloads

 Below are a number of very helpful and useful booklets designed to help inform you.
 Click the link (or the booklet image) and the documents will open enabling you to save them to your computer for later reading or referral.

-Our guide for patients and their families was originally published in January 2007 and the latest edition was published in March 2014.
-This comprehensive, easy to understand booklet describes the risk factors of kidney cancer, the signs and symptoms of the disease, and explains the kidney cancer treatment pathway.
-It also contains a glossary of terms and questions, which patients and family members might wish to ask their clinicians during the course of their treatment.
-You can down load this as a PDF to read later or CLICK HERE to read as a book online
+Our free to order support booklets for patients and their families are comprehensive, easy to understand booklets broken into three easy to digest publication: Diagnosis, Treatments and Surgery & Recovery describing the risk factors of kidney cancer, the signs and symptoms of the disease, and explains the kidney cancer treatment pathway.
+They also contain a glossary of terms and questions, which patients and family members might wish to ask their clinicians during the course of their treatment.
+You can download this as a PDF to read later or read online CLICK HERE to go to the main page.

 “It is so good to have something to give kidney cancer patients.
 This booklet is excellent because there is no scare mongering; it gives you hope and is very realistic and practical.”